gopine/diary/2024/June/June 13 (Thursday).md

 Good to know that this is something critical to think about.

 Learning about Content Security Policy (CSP) to protect the web app.

+Implemented CSP headers in the web server configuration.